avajs/ava/readme.md

 ### Concurrency vs. parallelism

 Concurrency is not parallelism.
 It enables parallelism.
-It's about dealing with, while parallelism is about doing, lots of things at once.
+To learn more about the difference, see [this](http://stackoverflow.com/q/1050222) Stack Overflow answer.

 ## Support